seanreed1111/sql-recipes/recipes.md

 The OLAP window is partitioned over each department with the OVER clause over (partition by department_id) “MINSal”
 ---
-2-14.
-PerforMINg Aggregations over Moving Windows Problem
+2-14. performing Aggregations over Moving Windows Problem
 You need to provide static and moving summaries or aggregates based on the same data.
 For example, as part of a sales report, you need to provide a monthly summary of sales order amounts, together with a moving three- month average of sales amounts for comparison.